kube-vip/kube-vip/docs/install_static/index.md

 status: {}
 ```

-## BGP
+### BGP

-This configuration will create a manifest that will start `kube-vip` providing **controlplane** and **services** management. **Unlike** ARP, all nodes in the BGP configuration will advertise virtual IP addresses.
+This configuration will create a manifest that starts `kube-vip` providing control plane VIP and Kubernetes Service management.
+Unlike ARP, all nodes in the BGP configuration will advertise virtual IP addresses.

 **Note** we bind the address to `lo` as we don't want multiple devices that have the same address on public interfaces.
-We can specify all the peers in a comma seperate list in the format of `address:AS:password:multihop`.
+We can specify all the peers in a comma-separated list in the format of `address:AS:password:multihop`.

 `export INTERFACE=lo`